Vegan Chocolate Cupcakes

 Once you’ve mixed it all in, it should have a nice, creamy consistency that will stand firm when piped onto the cakes.

 However, if it’s too thick, you can add a splash of plant-based milk to loosen it a bit.
 Likewise, if it’s too thin or runny, you can fix it by adding more icing sugar until you get your desired consistency.

 Love chocolate?
-Check out my other vegan desserts:
+Check out these posts

 - Chocolate truffles